GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A complex system that works is invariably found to have evolved from a simple system that worked.
-The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *John Gall (author)*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts